Overview

 Techniques

 The instrument at the heart of our research is the scanning transmission electron microscope (STEM) which provides vivid atomic-resolution images of crystalline materials.
-To access and manipulate the rich phases of quantum materials, both ultra-stable cryogenic sample holders and in situ control knobs are essential.
+To access and manipulate the rich phases of strongly correlated materials, both ultra-stable cryogenic sample holders and in situ control knobs are essential.

-High-resolution cryogenic STEM imaging near 90 K has recently been demonstrated, enabling unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.
-More exotic low temperature phenomena remain to be explored.
+The advent of high-resolution cryogenic STEM imaging near 90 K has enabled unprecedented microscopic insights, such as the direct visualization of the picometer scale distortions that accompany charge and orbital order, topological defects in stripes, and trimerization in a 2D material.

 Map of atomic displacements in a charge-ordered material